nikkipeck/Listr/README.md

 rbenv install 2.5.1
 ```

-## Dependancies
+## Dependencies

-We have the following depenancies in the system that you need to be aware of.
+We have the following dependencies in the system that you need to be aware of.
 * [Minitest](https://github.com/seattlerb/minitest)
 * [Fixtures](https://guides.rubyonrails.org/testing.html#the-low-down-on-fixtures)
 * [Milligram](https://milligram.io/)